 - Check the tracking force.

-- If the arm is skipping in the same on different records it points to a sticking bearing
+- If the arm is skipping in the same point on different records it points to a sticking bearing

 For video on how to check your bearings see link - Video on checking bearings